fmalee/symfony-docs-cn/components/form.rst

     $ composer require symfony/twig-bridge

-The TwigBridge integration provides you with several :doc:`Twig Functions </reference/forms/twig_reference>` that help you render the HTML widget, label and error for each field (as well as a few other things).
+The TwigBridge integration provides you with several :ref:`Twig Functions <reference-form-twig-functions-variables>` that help you render the HTML widget, label, help and errors for each field (as well as a few other things).
 To configure the integration, you'll need to bootstrap or access Twig and add the :class:`Symfony\\Bridge\\Twig\\Extension\\FormExtension`::

-    use Symfony\Component\Form\Forms;
     use Symfony\Bridge\Twig\Extension\FormExtension;
+    use Symfony\Bridge\Twig\Form\TwigRendererEngine;
     use Symfony\Component\Form\FormRenderer;
-    use Symfony\Bridge\Twig\Form\TwigRendererEngine;
+    use Symfony\Component\Form\Forms;
     use Twig\Environment;
     use Twig\Loader\FilesystemLoader;
     use Twig\RuntimeLoader\FactoryRuntimeLoader;